-You might think that the musty smell in your basement is completely normal.
-All basements smell like that, after all, don’t they?
-The truth is, many times that smell is a sure sign that mold is growing unchecked in the space below your home.
+The musty smell in your basement is more than just an unpleasant nuisance; it’s a red flag signaling the presence of mold.
 To really get rid of a musty smell in your basement, you’ll need to remove the mold and the moisture contributing to its growth.

 In many cases, you will be able to see mold growing on the walls in a basement.
-It might be black, green, brown or very pale in color, depending on what species have colonized the space.
+Depending on what species have colonized the space, the mold will be black, green, brown or very pale in color.
 Identifying the exact type of mold you have will help you better understand the problem and find a solution.
-Mold in a home can significantly impact indoor air quality and contribute to respiratory symptoms or other health problems.
+It is vital to tackle the issue as soon as possible, as mold can significantly impact indoor air quality and contribute to respiratory symptoms or other health problems.
 So, no matter what type you find, you should definitely take steps to safely remove it and discourage further growth.

 The EPA does not recommend homeowners attempt to remove large mold infestations.
 Instead, you should call professional mold remediation experts who can safely eliminate the mold and remove contaminated materials.